pop-os/docs/src/manage-apps/manage-repos-repoman.md

 ### Viewing Extra Sources

-Click on the `Extra Sources` tab.
-This tab displays repositories used by third party applications.
+Click on the `Extra Sources` tab to display repositories used by 3rd-party applications.

 ![Extra Sources](/images/manage-repos/extra-sources.png)

->**Note:** While this page is generally used to add sources for 3rd-party Debian repositories, sources with a URI containing `http://apt.pop-os.org` are critical to Pop!\_OS's user experience and should not be removed.
+>**Note:** While this page is generally used to add sources for 3rd-party Debian repositories, sources with a URI containing `http://apt.pop-os.org` are critical to Pop!\_OS's desktop functionality and should not be removed.

 ### Adding a Debian Repository